Student Exchange Programmes (http://www.LN.edu.hk/ogeis)

 Student Hostels (http://www.LN.edu.hk/ssc/hostel)

+Hostel life is an essential part of Lingnan's liberal arts education.
 All undergraduate students are required to reside in student hostels for at least two academic years (i.e. four academic terms).
-As the only fully residential university in Hong Kong, the University offers affordable accommodation for all its undergraduate students in ten hostels providing around 2,600 residential places with most of the air-conditioned rooms shared by two students with some catering for three students.
+The University offers affordable accommodation for all its undergraduate students in ten hostels providing around 2,600 residential places with most of the air-conditioned rooms shared by two students with some catering for three students.
 Each room has LAN ports for each student.
 Each floor of the hostel blocks has a lounge area, a pantry and shared lavatory/shower facilities.
 Other facilities available include Wi-Fi, common rooms, study rooms, TV rooms and laundries.
 Each hostel has its own warden, senior tutor and tutors looking after the welfare of the residents.